Conformally flat factorization homology in Ind-Hilbert spaces and Conformal field theory

+For $d\geq 3$ this inequality is violated by suitable configurations with $N$ sufficiently large.
+This gives an explicit obstruction to extending the $\CE$-algebra structure to the Hilbert space completion (Theorem \ref{thm_app_unbounded}).

+It is worth noting that the analogous inequality arising from the two-dimensional $\CEt$-algebras is a Grunsky--Nehari type inequality in complex analysis, and holds for every $N\geq 2$ (see Remark \ref{rem_app_2d}).
+Thus the obstruction used here is absent in dimension two.
+The case $d=2$ is treated in \cite{MBergman}, where $\CEt$-algebras in Ind-Hilbert spaces are constructed using Bergman spaces.
+These constructions are closely related to the factorization algebras associated with the conformal Laplacian \cite{Mfactorization}.

 The organization of this paper is as follows.
-In Section~\ref{sec_operad}, we set up the geometric framework and define $\CE$-algebras.
-Section~\ref{sec_category} introduces the refined category $\Embc$ with the full subcategory $\Disk$ and its left Kan extension.
-In Section~\ref{sec_conf_sphere}, we study the group of conformal transformations of the standard sphere $S^d$ and its relevant submonoids.
-Section~\ref{sec_def_CF} gives an explicit description of the operad $\CE$ associated with $\Disk$.
-In Section~\ref{sec_ind_Hilb}, we introduce Hilbert space filtrations on $\CE$-algebras and impose the Hermitian conditions (U) and (D) on monoid actions, and study their consequences.
-Concrete examples are constructed in Section~\ref{sec_example}.
-Section~\ref{sec_infinitesimal} reviews the action of the Lie algebra $\sod$ on harmonic polynomials, and Section~\ref{sec_reproduce} constructs the action of $\CE(1)$ on their Hilbert space completions.
-Section~\ref{sec_inequality} contains the norm estimate, which is the most technical results of the paper; based on these, $\CE$-algebras are constructed in Sections~\ref{sec_completion} and~\ref{sec_construction}.
-In Section~\ref{sec_left}, we study left Kan extensions using the notion of continuous states.
-After briefly discussing the case of $\Vect$ in Section~\ref{sec_left_state}, we analyze in Section~\ref{sec_conti_state} the relationship between continuous states, closed ideals, and simplicity of $\CE$-algebras.
-Section~\ref{sec_correlation} constructs conformally invariant states on the sphere and shows how partition functions arise from left Kan extensions to $S^d$.
-Sections~\ref{sec_left} and~\ref{sec_example} are logically independent.
+Section 1 develops the geometric framework: we define the category of Riemannian germs and conformal embeddings, the conformally flat disk operad $\CE$, and the notion of a $\CE$-algebra with Hilbert space filtration.
+Section 2 constructs the concrete examples from harmonic analysis.
+After recalling the action of $\mathfrak{so}(d+1,1)$ on harmonic polynomials and proving the fundamental norm estimate, we construct the contraction operators and the corresponding $\CE$-algebras in $\Ind$.
+We also prove that, for $d\geq 3$, these examples do not extend to $\CE$-algebras on their natural Hilbert space completions.
+Section 3 studies left Kan extensions and continuous states, applies them to the construction of conformally invariant states on the sphere, and finally extracts correlation functions on configuration spaces from $\CE$-algebras, and proves their clustering properties.
 Appendix~\ref{app_remark} collects basic results on the action of $\Conf^+(S^d)$ on $S^d$, while Appendix~\ref{app_Hilb} reviews standard facts about the category of Hilbert spaces and its ind category.

-I express my gratitude to Yoh Tanimoto and Maria Stella Adamo for collaborative work and for discussions on quantum field theory from an analytic perspective, to Mayuko Yamashita for discussions on topological quantum field theory, to Masahito Yamazaki and Slava Rychkov for discussions on physical aspects, and to Hiro-Lee Tanaka, Takumi Maegawa, and Vladimir Sosnilo for discussions related to category theory.
-I also wish to express my gratitude to Yuji Tachikawa, Masaki Natori, Naruki Masuda, Tomohiro Asano, Masahiro Futaki, Hiroshi Ooguri, Tomoyuki Arakawa, Shintaro Yanagida, Atsushi Matsuo, Hiroshi Yamauchi, Yoshihisa Saito, Toshiro Kuwabara for valuable discussions and comments.
-This work is supported by Grant-in Aid for Early-Career Scientists (24K16911).